krishnanunnir/varnam-webextension/README.md

 # Manglish

+## What does it do?

+This is a project to provide English to Malyalam transliteration or simply said it converts manglish to malaylam.
+Have a look at the [website](krishnanunnir.github.io/manglish/);

 ## How this works?

 This is a front end to the varnam project with integrated autocomplete.
 The varnam project api is providing the suggestions, while tribute.js is used to render it as autocomplete in the front end.